IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > The obligation to fulfil requires States parties **to take steps** to ensure that **in practice**, men and women enjoy their economic, social and cultural rights on a basis of equality. [^18]

-#### Progressive realistion
+### Progressive realistion
 The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for *progressive realisation* of these rights.
 However, "deliberate, concrete and targeted" steps must be taken to achieve men's equal enjoyment of the Covenant's rights.
 > The  concept  of  progressive  realization  constitutes  a  recognition  of  the fact  that  full  realization  of  all  economic,  social  and  cultural  rights  will  generally  not be  able  to  be  achieved  in  a  short  period  of  time. ...
 Nevertheless, the fact that realization over time, or in other words progressively, is foreseen under the Covenant should not be misinterpreted as depriving the obligation of all meaningful content.
 It is on the one hand a necessary flexibility device, reflecting the realities of the real world and the difficulties involved for any country in ensuring full realization of economic, social and cultural rights.
 On the other hand, the phrase must be read in the light of the overall objective, indeed the raison d’être, of the Covenant which is to establish clear obligations for States parties in respect of the full realization of the rights in question.
 It thus imposes **an obligation to move as expeditiously and effectively as possible towards that goal**.[^20]

 #### Conduct and result
-States have an obligation to behave (conduct themselves) in a way that promotes and supports human rights, as well as, an obligation to produce human rights results.
+States have an obligation to behave (conduct themselves) in a way that promotes and supports human rights and is likely to lead to the realsition of those human rights.
+They also have an obligation to produce human rights results.
 The obligation of conduct refers to 'taking steps'.

 > Article 2 is of particular importance to a full understanding of the Covenant and must be seen as having a dynamic relationship with all of the other provisions of the Covenant.
 It describes the nature of the general legal obligations undertaken by States parties to the Covenant.
 Those obligations include both what may be termed (following the work of the International Law Commission) **obligations of conduct and obligations of result**.
 While great emphasis has sometimes been placed on the difference between the formulations used in this provision and that contained in the equivalent article 2 of the International Covenant on Civil and Political Rights, it is not always recognized that there are also significant similarities.
 In particular, while the Covenant provides for progressive realization and acknowledges the constraints due to the limits of available resources, it also imposes various obligations which are of immediate effect.
 Of these, two are of particular importance in understanding the precise nature of States parties obligations.
 One of these, which is dealt with in a separate general comment, and which is to be considered by the Committee at its sixth session, is the “undertaking to guarantee” that relevant rights “will be exercised without discrimination...”. [^19]

 ### Specific obligations
 Article 3 of both the ICCPR and ICESCR require States to ensure equal enjoyment of rights for men and for women.
 > Article 3 implies that all human beings should enjoy the rights provided for in the Covenant, on an equal basis and in their totality.
 The full effect of this provision is impaired whenever any person is denied the full and equal enjoyment of any right.
 Consequently, States should ensure to men and women equally the enjoyment of all rights provided for in the Covenant.[^21]

 > States parties are responsible for ensuring the equal enjoyment of rights without any discrimination.
 Articles 2 and 3 mandate States parties to take all steps necessary, including the prohibition of discrimination on the ground of sex, to put an end to discriminatory actions, both in the public and the private sector, which impair the equal enjoyment of rights.[^22]

 ### Acting in good faith
 > **General Comment 31, Paragraph 3:** Article 2 defines the scope of the legal obligations undertaken by States Parties to the Covenant.
 A general obligation is imposed on States Parties to respect the Covenant rights and to ensure them to all individuals in their territory and subject to their jurisdiction (see paragraph 10 below).
 Pursuant to the principle articulated in article 26 of the Vienna Convention on the Law of Treaties, States Parties are required to give effect to the obligations under the Covenant in **good faith**.

-### What steps are necessary?
+## What steps are necessary?
-#### Recognition of their obligations to men and boys
- If States are to meet their human rights obligations, they must recognise that this includes obligations to men and boys.

-Treating men's rights on equal terms with women's rights.
+States are required to take the necessary steps to ensure men enjoy their human rights.
+The primary step required is for a State to regognise its obligations to men and boys and treat them as equally important as its obligations to women and girls.

 > These steps include the **removal of obstacles** to the equal enjoyment of such rights, the **education of the population and of State officials in human rights**, and the **adjustment of domestic legislation** so as to give effect to the undertakings set forth in the Covenant.
 The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.
 States parties must **provide information** regarding the actual role of women in society so that the Committee may ascertain what measures, in addition to legislative provisions, have been or should be taken to give effect to these obligations, what progress has been made, what difficulties are encountered and what steps are being taken to overcome them.[^23]